TWvR/AneufinderFileFilter/README.md

 1. __[Aneufinder](https://bioconductor.org/packages/release/bioc/html/AneuFinder.html)__
 1. __[Colorspace](https://colorspace.r-forge.r-project.org/articles/colorspace.html)__

+## Input / Output

+__Input:__
+* Aneufinder Model files

+__Output:__

+For each sample:
+* .txt summary of used filter parameters
+* directory with selected model files
+* directory with excluded model files
+* directory with perfect diploid model files
+* .pdf genomewide karyotype plot based on selected/excluded files
+* .pdf single karyotype plots based on selected/excluded files
+* .pdf heterogeneity/aneuploidy plot based on selected/excluded files
+* .csv with QC measurements for each file
+* .csv with karyotype measurements for each chromosome
+* .csv with karyotype measurements for whole genome

+_many of the above are optional_

 ## Instructions for use

 To get started I would advise users to make use of R studio and create a new project in R and name it 'AneufinderFileFilter'.
 Then download both scripts from GitHub and place these within the project folder of your new AneufinderFileFilter project.